DevDhira/interlinker/README.md

 # Interlinker

-Interlinker is a Tool for Bloggers for Creating Interlinks between Contents within Seconds.
+Interlinker is a Tool for Bloggers for Creating Interlinks between Contents within Seconds built back in 2021.

 Demo App 👉 https://inter-linker.web.app